-Highlights: Wicklow Mountains National Park, Glendalough, The Wicklow Gap Scenic Drive, County Kildare, Norman town of Kilkenny, Kikenny Castle.
+Highlights: Day Tour from Dublin of Wicklow Mountains National Park, Glendalough, The Wicklow Gap Scenic Drive, County Kildare, Norman town of Kilkenny, Kikenny Castle.

-About the tour: This Tour is fully Guided with live commentary.
+This day Tour from Dublin is fully Guided with live commentary.
 It departs from Dublin city and travels south into the Glens and Valleys of the Wicklow Mountains National Park.

 Our first stop is Glendalough “Valley of the Two Lakes” and its 6th century monastic site of St Kevin.